 Bonus Fact: You’re Not Unfixable

-Most people have numerous dysregulations and it’s no big deal.
-Because Neurofeedback is a balancing system, it sorts out all the issues at the same time.
+Most people have numerous dysregulations, and it’s no big deal.
+Because Neurofeedback is a balancing system, so it sorts out all the issues simultaneously.
 For example, many people with anxiety also have a level of depression, which makes sense, because anxiety is tough to deal with therefore it is hardly abnormal to feel down about things.
-As another example is that people with insomnia will often be suffering from high stress or burnout and again, Neurofeedback will re-balance both issues so that they both go away.
+Another example is that people with insomnia will often suffer from high stress or burnout, and again, Neurofeedback will re-balance both issues so that they both go away.